skrub-data/skrub/doc/tutorial_example.rst

     """

 Then, you can start writing the code for the example.
-The content of your python script should be a sequence of code cells, each delimited by a line starting with ``# %%``.
+The content of your Python script should be a sequence of code cells, each delimited by a line starting with ``# %%``.
-Code cells may contain comments, which will be rendered as markdown in the final documentation.
+These code cells may contain comments, which will be rendered as Markdown in the final documentation.

 .. code-block:: python